• Skip to primary navigation

 The Section 199A deduction gives unincorporated businesses, S corporations and real estate investors a special “bonus” deduction equal to, tentatively, the lesser of 20 percent of business income or 20 percent of their taxable ordinary income.

-For example, say you make $100,000 a year in an incorporated business but with the new standard deduction your taxable income equals $76,000.
+For example, say you make $200,000 a year in an unincorporated business but with the deductions (pensions, healthcare insurance, itemized personal deductions and so forth)) your taxable income equals $100,000.
 Assume all your taxable income is ordinary income, so no capital gains or anything.

 Section 199A Deduction Phase-out Calculations Usually Don’t Matter